 The 17 Arch Marble Bridge, which links the eastern bank of Kunming Lake with the South Lake Island, is 150 meters long and topped by 540 stone lions each in a different pose.

 The Summer Palace is a truly spectacular place.
 Its size and majesty never fail to leave a lasting impression on visitors.
 This world treasure was built for the sole enjoyment of one man but now is enjoyed by millions of visitors each year.
-Visiting the Summer Palace's spectacular buildings and beautiful gardens are a wonderful way to spend an afternoon.
+Visiting the Summer Palace's spectacular buildings and beautiful gardens is a wonderful way to spend an afternoon.

 Selected Beijing tour including the Summer Palace: